 The Airedales started as the first breed in the ring so Preston was in pretty early at about 9:30.
 Before he went to the ring he spent about 20 min on the grooming table getting ready and soaking up the atmosphere.
-While on the table, John sprayed him, once again, with the spray and he walked into the ring happily and confidently which is just what we wanted.
+While on the table, John sprayed him, once again, with Calming Floral Sprays and he walked into the show ring happily and confidently which is just what we wanted.
 It was so lovely to see him on the green carpet, showing his head off and after winning Best of Breed, he had a well-deserved rest in his crate.

 Best of Breed… what’s next?

 As a breed winner, he had to wait all day for the group judging and we made our move towards the collecting ring just after 17:00 as the group judging was planned to start at 18:00.
 The collecting ring at Crufts is so busy!
 It’s packed with handlers and their helpers, show staff, dogs, trolleys, photographers and I don’t know who else.
 The preparation area is also so small so when we were getting the dogs ready we kept bumping into each other all the time.

 As soon as we took Preston out of the crate I sprayed him with Calming Floral Spray straight away because the expression on his face was “where the hell am I… and what the hell am I doing here?! 😂”.
 Shame it had been a very long day for him and he was tired but a few sprays of Calming Spray helped him to deal with the noise, the lights and the crowd.
 And Calming Floral Spray is not only calming but also uplifting, so it helped in more ways than one.
 In fact, after I spayed him, other handlers were actually turning towards us asking what that nice smell was!
 I think they could all do with a small bottle of calmness as even pros get excited and nervous.